Accel leads HotelTonight’s $37M Series E

 At this point HotelTonight has more than 25,000 hotel partners in 1,700 cities, across more than 30 countries putting unbooked room inventory on its platform.
 It’s looking to grow this global footprint — and is also hiring again.

 Features it credits with helping its growth include a new location-based pricing feature that offers geo-based discounts; a refreshed loyalty program offering even deeper discounts for repeat bookers; and the expansion of its in-app message-based concierge service — to cover 50 more markets.
-It’s also been targeting strategic partnerships to grow users, such as one inked with Chelsea Football Club this year, and says it will unveils others soon.
+It’s also been targeting strategic partnerships to grow users, such as one inked with Chelsea Football Club this year, and says it will unveil others soon.

 0